 - 2009–2013, GA ČR 201/09/0917, Mathematical and computer analysis of the evolution processes in nonlinear viscoelastic fluid-like materials, principal investigator Josef Málek

 - 2013–2014, Nadační fond Karla Janečka, Kvalitativní analýza nestlačitelných Navierových-Stokesových-Fourierových rovnic, principal investigator Miroslav Bulíček

-- 2012–2018, Charles University in Prague, Univerzitní centrum matematického modelování, aplikované analýzy a výpočtové matematiky, principal investigator Josef Málek
+- 2012–2017, Charles University, Univerzitní centrum matematického modelování, aplikované analýzy a výpočtové matematiky, principal investigator Josef Málek

 The members of the Division of Mathematical Modelling organize or participate in organization of many scientific meetings and schools focused on various subjects.